daniel-rusu/pods4k/immutable-arrays/BENCHMARKS.md

 </details>

-## Results
+## Operation Categories

-### Copy Operations
+### Copy

 Operations that copy ranges of values have significantly higher performance than lists and even regular arrays.
 The smaller data types are split into a separate chart to avoid skewing the chart axis since their performance is too high!

 ![take benchmarks](./resources/benchmarks/take.png)

-Copy operations on lists or regular arrays produce lists accumulating values one element at a time.
-However, Immutable Array operations generate immutable arrays to maintain immutability, so we can use arraycopy to copy memory in bulk and avoid per-element bound checks.
+Operations on lists or regular arrays produce lists accumulating values one element at a time.
+Immutable Array operations generate immutable arrays in order to maintain immutability guarantees.
+This allows us to use bulk memory operations to copy multiple elements at a time and also avoid per-element bound checks.

 ![takeLast benchmarks](./resources/benchmarks/takeLast.png)

 The `drop` and `dropLast` operations have similar relative performance.
 Omitting those for brevity.

-### Conditional Copy Operations
+### Conditional Copy

 Operations that conditionally copy elements can be significantly faster than lists and regular arrays